mnemnion/zitron/doc/zitron.md

 is needed to prevent colliding this outer namespace with inner variables.

 Primarily: do not start any name with `yy`, `YY`, or any oddly-capitalized combination of two Ys.
-This is an old tradition which hearkens back to `yacc`, and to C's somewhat derisory namespacing, if we might even use that word.
-The author considered using the `@"anything"` syntax to deeply hide parse names, and concluded: nah.
+This is an old tradition which hearkens back to `yacc`, and is due to C's somewhat derisory namespacing, if we might even use that word.
+The author considered using the `@"anything"` syntax to deeply hide parse names, and
+concluded: nah.
 Just don't use `yy`, simple.

 For interior code convenience, the allocator provided to a `Parser` instance will be localized inside various functions with the name